ImpossibleOrganism/enis-oni-tools/README.md

 npm install file:../pkg --save
 ```

-When I try to use my wasm, I get the following error:
+When I try to use my wasm, I get theow to  following error:

 > "ESM integration proposal for Wasm" is not supported currently.
 Use vite-plugin-wasm or other community
 > plugins to handle this.
 Alternatively, you can use `.wasm?init` or `.wasm?url`.